3DGenomes/TADpole/README.md

 <img src="https://github.com/paulasoler/TADpole/blob/master/misc/dendogram-1_2.png" width="60%">
 </p>

-The optimal segmentation can be overlayed on a symmetric HiC matrix to visualize the called TADs
+The optimal segmentation can be overlayed on the input Hi-C matrix to visualize the called TADs

 ```
 plot_borders(tadpole, chromosome18_10Mb)